umijs/umi/docs/docs/routing.md

 # Routing

-In Umi, apps are[Single page application](https://en.wikipedia.org/wiki/Single-page_application)，The redirection of the page address is done on the browser side.
+In Umi, apps are [Single page applications](https://en.wikipedia.org/wiki/Single-page_application).
+The redirection of the page address is done on the browser side.
 It does not re-request the server to get the html.
 The html is only loaded once when the application initializes.
 All pages are composed of different components.
 The switching of pages is actually the switching of different components.
 You only need to associate different routing paths with the corresponding components in the configuration.

 ## Configure routing